gguf-org/quantizer/README.md

 ## Acknowledgment

-Thanks all contributors in the Community🤖, The authors of ggml (MIT License).
+Thanks all contributors in the Community🤖, especially those authors of ggml (MIT License).
 Really appreciate!♥️

 ## License